 Select hens that start to molt the latest and return to laying the soonest to maximize egg production.

-What You DON’T Want In A Laying Hen
+What You DON’T Want In Egg Layers

 #1 Broodiness.
 Okay, I’m not going to lie here.
 I love a good broody hen.
 Really, I do.
 But, sitting, hatching, and rearing a clutch of chicks usually takes a hen 6 – 9 weeks, if not longer.
 And lots of broody hens really like being broody.
 It seems like no sooner have they fledged their chicks then they’re off looking for another dark nesting spot and stealing eggs.
-Needless to say, broodiness really does some damage on a chicken’s laying frequency.
+Needless to say, broodiness really does some damage to a chicken’s laying frequency.
 Avoid broody breeds if you’re looking for good egg layers.

 #2 Heavy Bodies.
 Those great big butts aren’t the best layers.
 Sorry Sir Mix-A-Lot, but (hehe) it’s the truth!
-A large, heavy bird will spend more of its energy maintaining and growing it’s body than a smaller, trim bird.
-In an egg production flock it’s really NOT all about that (b)ass.
-While you do want your chickens to have a wide spread pelvis, you also want a bird that has a smaller, densely fleshed body.
+A large, heavy bird will spend more of its energy maintaining and growing its body than a smaller, trim bird.
+In an egg production flock, it’s really NOT all about that (b)ass.
+While you do want your chickens to have a widespread pelvis, you also want a bird that has a smaller, densely fleshed body.

 #3 Wry Tails.
 A wry tail is a tail that is turned a bit to one side instead of being in a straight line with the spine.
 When a chicken has a wry tail their whole pelvis is slightly twisted which can result in difficulties passing an egg out of the body.
 Cull birds from your breeding program that have a wry tail.